In this blog post, Carol Douglass RN discusses the benefits of craniosacral therapy for developmental delays and neurodevelopmental disorders.

 Traumatic injury, stress (physical or emotional), toxins in the body (environmental pollutants, drugs, etc.), prenatal problems, and a difficult birth can all compromise the craniosacral system.
 Sometimes it takes years for a structural problem to cause symptoms.

-How Do I Know If CST Will Help My Child?
+How Do I Know If Craniosacral Therapy Will Help My Child?

 Everyday behavior is not a clear indicator of dysfunction in the craniosacral system.
 Unfortunately, there is no simple checklist of symptoms that signal tension in the meninges: it has to be felt by a therapist.

-At the time of the first visit a craniosacral therapist evaluates the flexibility of the entire system, assesses the body from head to toe, and makes an appropriate recommendation.
-Children with a diagnosis on the autistic spectrum frequently have high tension in the meninges of the head.
+At the time of the first visit, a craniosacral therapist evaluates the flexibility of the entire system, assesses the body from head to toe, and makes an appropriate recommendation.
+Children with a diagnosis on the autism spectrum frequently have high tension in the meninges of the head.

 Of course it is always important to evaluate a child’s tolerance for hands-on therapy and to work within the limits of this tolerance.

-A good introduction to CST, and a fascinating account of the origins of this new treatment, is the book, Your Inner Physician and You, by John Upledger, North Atlantic Books.
+A good introduction to craniosacral therapy, and a fascinating account of the origins of this new treatment, is the book, Your Inner Physician and You, by John Upledger.

 Symptoms caused by factors unrelated to the craniosacral system are not likely to change.
 When the problem is due to imbalance in the craniosacral system, the response is usually excellent, and can be dramatic.